contactandyc/another-c-library/website/ebook/2-timing/index.md

 s      e
 ```

-To reverse the string, we need the end pointer to point to the last character 'e'.
+To reverse the string, we need the end pointer to point to the last character 'e', e.g. subtract one byte.

 ```
 01234567
 Reverse